mdangschat/ctc-asr/README.md

 ## Configuration
-The network architecture and training parameters can be configured by adding the appropriate flags or by directly editing the [params.py](asr/params.py) configuration file.
+The network architecture and training parameters can be configured by adding the appropriate flags or by directly editing the [`asr/params.py`](asr/params.py) configuration file.

-## Datasets
+## Corpus
-The following datasets were used for training and are listed in the `data` directory, however, the individual datasets are not part of the repository and have to be acquired by each user.
+The following datasets were used for training and are listed in the `data` directory, however, the individual datasets are not part of this repository and have to be acquired by each user.

 * [Common Voice](https://voice.mozilla.org/en/new) (v1)
 * [LibriSpeech ASR Corpus](http://www.openslr.org/12/)